orthorhombic/uSGP30/README.rst

 * Uses test values (made-up) for temperature and humidity for triggering humidity compensation.
 For ways to include actual readings, see `Humidity Compensation`_.
 * Does not check < 7 day validity of stored baseline.
 For possible ways to check this, see `Get and Set Baselines`_.
 * Does not enforce 12 hour early operation phase if no baseline is found (just a warning is displayed).
-This could be achieved by a delay of 12 hours accompanying the warning before measurements start to be taken.
+This could be achieved by enforcing a delay of 12 hours accompanying the warning before measurements start to be taken.

 Used in Conjunction with Deepsleep
 -------------------------------------